Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Designing

-Like any federated setup, the model deployment starts with an initialization step that includes setting up the global model.
+Traditionally in a federated setup, the model deployment starts with an initialization step that includes setting up the global model.
 In this paper, we exploit the existing legacy 4G technology to obtain a bootstrapping dataset during the global model's initialization.
-The first step in such cross-technology setups is defining a judicious set of features that can then be used to initialize and train a global model for a CTFL.
-The details follow.
+The first step in such cross-technology setups is defining a judicious set of features that can then be used to initialize and train the global model.